 How to we get stress & histamine intolerance under control?

 Keep in mind that stress does not cause histamine intolerance – it merely aggravates it.
 Figuring out a way to not only keep our histamine release under control in addition to identifying and managing stress effectively are going to be our keys to success.

 - Magnesium Supplementation

 Diet is one of best ways in which to keep your histamine levels under control.
 Start by treating any pathogens that may be present; no food you eat will help you if you have an underlying gut infection.
-Also consider eating more fiber as low fiber diet reduces microbial diversity, and add (low histamine, see video here) bone broth to your diet in order to assist in repairing your gut integrity and reducing leaky gut symptoms.
+Also consider eating more fiber as low fiber diet reduces microbial diversity, and add (see low histamine bone broth video below) bone broth to your diet in order to assist in repairing your gut integrity and reducing leaky gut symptoms.
 Similarly, in order to manage biological stress as well as calm stress-induced histamine levels, try a low histamine diet.
-You won’t have to avoid histamine-rich foods forever, but it is a good idea until you can get your symptoms under control.
+You may not have to avoid histamine-rich foods forever, but it is a good idea until you can get your symptoms under control.
 Here is a great article to know what foods are high in histamine.

 - Avoid Allergens

 While it isn’t always possible, avoiding known allergens that will trigger your allergic response may be helpful, so you don’t go over your histamine threshold.
 See my blog post on “Why Eating Healthy May Be Making You Sick” for more details on this.